parmitage/primer/README.md

     show(findNumberDivisibleBy3(xs))

 This works but is rather limited.
-We could parameterise the function to search for any value of n but we can do better!
+We could parameterise the function to search for any value of n but we can do better.
 Looking at the function we can see that there are two aspects to
 it: search and test.
 By turning search into a higher order function we can make it more general.